 “Let me assure you, Colonel; Echo has their own living quarters and their own training arrangements.
 We aren’t asking you to bring them into your base and integrate them directly with the existing companies.
 They’re on the outside looking in, and they’re under STRICT supervision.
 We’re tasked to do the jobs that you don’t send a career soldier to take care of.”

-“God dammit, but that sounds like something I REALLY don’t want to know about.”
+“God dammit, but that sounds like something I REALLY don’t want to know about, that I HAVE to know about.”
 Jessica sighed again.
 “I need full, detailed files on ALL of your people, including their ‘civilian support’ by tomorrow, Colonel Garrett.”
-The brown-haired officer looked agreeable right up til the timetable was announced, but the petite woman talked right over his burgeoning objection without pause.
+Garret looked agreeable right up til the timetable was announced, but the smaller woman talked right over his burgeoning objection without pause.
 “This is NOT negotiable.
 I need to know who these people are, what they can do, and exactly what kind of clearances are involved.
 I ALSO need to know what kind of ‘jobs’ Echo has been taking care of, but something tells me that I’ll have to take that one up with the General.”

 “Yes, ma’am.”
-Garrett’s tone was a combination of annoyed and smug as spit out the short reply.
+Garrett’s tone was a combination of annoyed, cold, and smug as spit out the short reply.

 “Well then, Majors Torres and Robbins, please have full dossiers for your soldiers submitted by the end of the week.
-Colonel, I’m sorry to give you a much more exacting timetable, except I’m really not after you dropped THAT on me with no warning.
-I suppose I might as well get General MacAllistair involved now, it might shorten the period where General Mathis and I have to scream at each other by a little bit.
+Colonel, I would be sorry to give you so short of a timetable, except after what you dropped on me with no warning I think I’ll call it even.
+I suppose I might as well get Secretary MacAllistair involved now, it might shorten the period where General Mathis and I have to scream at each other by a little bit.
 Dismissed, gentlemen.”

 The three men stood, saluted, and filed quickly from the room.
 Even though they waited til the door had closed behind them to begin their whispered conversation, Jessica’s keen ears easily caught the first few exchanges.
 My, what a surprise.
 No new friends made today, and Garrett wants to ‘teach me a lesson.’
-I think I might actually be pissed off enough to let him try… The brunette sighed and buried her head in her hands, attempting to banish the thought.
+I think I might actually be pissed off enough to let him try… She shook her head quickly, attempting to banish the thought.
 No, bad Jessica.
 That would definitely NOT be a step towards making anything better.
 Jessica opened a drawer and dug out the ancient Rolodex that she insisted on using over a digital contact list.